DeathStar3/SPLC2021-symfinder-tutorial/docs/index.md

 * Docker installation (if needed)
 * Running symfinder analysis on the example project
 * Accessing the visualization
-* Browing and identifying variability (group work and exchange)
+* Browsing and identifying variability (group work and exchange)

-Remote execution of symfinder, in case the attendee'setup is not compatible (TBD)
+Remote execution of symfinder may be provided in case of problem with your machine.

 ### Part 3 - Guided use of symfinder